 Publicly available data analysed by the QFCC confirms that Queensland’s Aboriginal and Torres Strait Islander children continue to be over-represented across the continuum of statutory child protection intervention.
 The inequity experienced by Aboriginal and Torres Strait Islander children and families across a number of social determinants of wellbeing contributes significantly to the rate of formal contact and ongoing involvement with the child protection system.
 This disproportionate representation is a rights issue of the highest magnitude.

-The QFCC is undertaking a comprehensive program of work to examine the dynamics and drivers of this over-representation across Queensland’s child protection system to understand the causes and situational influences.
+We are undertaking a comprehensive program of work to examine the dynamics and drivers of this over-representation across Queensland’s child protection system to understand the causes and situational influences.
 This will involve an in-depth, rights-based analysis of ATSICPP’s implementation across the system, which will provide an opportunity to evaluate the efficacy of the ATSICPP implementation as the means to address over-representation.
 Focussing on Queensland specific data at a State, regional and local level we will be able to better identify iterative improvements as well as establish a more nuanced picture of both the drivers and dynamics of over-representation in different parts of Queensland.

 Principle Focus: A child-rights approach to systemic accountability for the safety and wellbeing of Queensland’s First Nations children is the first paper in a series that will be produced by the QFCC about this issue.